 Stretching brings nutrients to your muscles and relieves tension.
 It increases the feeling of well-being and improves flexibility.
-When possible, take breaks from the computer and stretch.
+When possible, take breaks and stretch.
 When you stretch, make sure you stretch slowly without bouncing, and gradually increase the stretch to your tolerance.
-Improved muscle resiliency, coordination and power as well as higher energy levels are all benefits of stretching.
+We know that stretching can promote circulation and reduce stress.

 FIVE to TEN minutes is all it takes to stretch.

-WMSDs can affect any area of the body (neck, shoulders, hand, wrists, elbows, knees, and feet, etc.), affect the body in different ways and present different symptoms.
+WMSDs can affect any area of the body (neck, shoulders, hand, wrists, elbows, knees, and feet, etc.), affect the body in different ways, and present different symptoms.
 Understanding the signs and symptoms of injuries and knowing that early reporting is beneficial to prevent chronic injury is important.

 Signs and symptoms of CTDs include but are not limited to:

-Aches and Pain
+- Aches and Pain

-Decreased Range of Motion (ROM)
+- Decreased Range of Motion (ROM)

-Body Parts “Falling Asleep”
+- Body Parts “Falling Asleep”

-Loss of Strength
+- Loss of Strength

-Contact CSU’s Ergonomics Coordinator
+Contact CSU’s Ergonomics Manager